• Laith Al-Saadi

 The Ark 316 S. Main, Ann Arbor, MI, United States

 It's hard to believe, because each show is fresh and new, but the RFD Boys have been delighting Michigan audiences since 1969 with their fabulous musicianship and sly, exquisitely timed between-song humor.
-The RFD Boys are one of southeastern Michigan's most durable musical ensembles, and their shows capture a deep slice of musical Ann Arbor.
+They're legends of Michigan bluegrass, but they're more than that too.
+With an appearance on the cover of Bluegrass Unlimited, with songs recorded by the likes of the Country Gentlemen, and with performances alongside bluegrass greats like Bill Monroe and Ralph Stanley, the RFD Boys are a part of America's bluegrass tradition.
 Tickets available at the door.
 There are no advance tickets for this show.

 $16.00, $15 students, seniors, and Ark members